 If you have created longer videos then it would be ideal to use YouTube shorts to lead them to the longer YouTube videos on your YouTube channel.
 That way people don’t have to leave one platform to reach another thereby increasing your click-through rate to the longer videos.

 Video and livestreaming were the social media darlings before the pandemic but in 2020, livestreaming went from nice-to-have to have-to-have.
 For better or worse, we’re all getting used to live video.
 Using livestream in a fun and creative way can help reach our audience.
 We’re trying to reach a younger audience interested in aviation and history.
-We could host a livestream on Instagram Live or TikTok Live where our audience could ask questions to female aviators, and take a virtual tour of vintage airplanes.
+We could host a stream live on Snapchat, livestream on Instagram Live or TikTok Live where our audience could ask questions to female aviators, and take a virtual tour of vintage airplanes.
 For Elsie Mackay’s campaign, it would be especially cool if we could tour a Stinson Detroiter, the aircraft that Elsie was flying when she made her fateful last flight.

 A lot of people are wondering if this is a pandemic fad or not.
 The dominant players in this space are Clubhouse and Twitter Spaces.
 However, the day I went to publish this writing, it was announced that both Spotify and LinkedIn are both pursuing their own version of a social audio app to compete with Clubhouse.
 I personally have spent time researching and participating on Clubhouse and actually really enjoy it!
 It’s basically a podcast with the ability to interact with people via audio-only in real-time.
 I think there is a lot to explore here and with the added help of creativity, I think you can use these audio apps to help complement existing social media initiatives.
 For example, we could host a room with female pilots.
 Perhaps they could talk about the flight path Elsie Mackay had mapped out with Captain Hinchcliffe.
 Or!
 We could invite someone in marketing from Rolls Royce to talk about how they incorporated VR into their Elsie Mackay campaign.
 There are a lot of different directions you could take this but I think social audio apps are worth a look, regardless of whether people say they’re a fad or not.
 If you’re worried about metrics, you can always try pairing a hosted room on Clubhouse or Twitter Spaces with something like a LinkedIn Event or IG Live where you can allow the audience to ask questions via the written word and the moderators on Clubhouse can choose and present.
 This allows you at the very least to get some metrics from a platform that offers metrics you can see.